James Douglas, 4th Earl of Morton: Regent of Scotland

+Resignation

-Morton was finally forced to resign as Regent in March 1578, but retained much of his power.
+Morton was finally forced to resign as Regent in March 1578 but retained much of his power.
+He wrote a memorandum setting out his service to King James, including swearing his coronation oath, recovering Edinburgh Castle from his enemies, and spending £10,000 rebuilding it.
 He surrendered Edinburgh Castle, Holyrood Palace, the Great Seal and the jewels and Honours of Scotland, retiring for a while to Lochleven Castle, where he busied himself in laying out gardens.
-On 10 March, James VI issued a proclamation recognising that many in Scotland 'misliked' the regiment of Morton, who had now resigned, and James would now accept the burden of the administration.
+On 10 March, James VI issued a proclamation recognising that many in Scotland "misliked" the regiment of Morton, who had now resigned, and James would now accept the burden of the administration.
 The King was eleven years old.

 Queen Elizabeth wrote to her agents in Scotland expressing her astonishment and displeasure because, as she was convinced her influence had brought Morton to the regency, his forced resignation reflected badly on her.
 If Morton was now to be accused of bad government, she instructed her diplomats Thomas Randolph and Robert Bowes to defend him by saying that his accusers should have first appealed to England to pressure Morton to reform his administration.